genieincodebottle/rag-app-on-aws/README.md

     ```
     (Replace with your actual project name, stage, and region).
     The script has built-in confirmations but destructive actions are significant.
 ---

-### 🌐 Related UI

--   [RAG UI](https://github.com/genieincodebottle/rag-app-on-aws/tree/main/rag_ui) – A Streamlit-based frontend application designed to interact with the backend infrastructure deployed by this project.
-It's located within the `rag_ui/` directory of this repository.

----

 ### 🤝 Contributing